Skip to main content

 During your renewal, you will be asked to take a vision test.

-If you are paying with a credit card, the permit will be printed at the Driver License Location.
-If you are paying with cash or a money order, the Examiner will issue a form that must be taken to a nearby Licensed Operator to get the permit printed.
+If you are paying with a credit card, the temporary license will be printed.
+If you are at a location that does not accept cash or money order, the Examiner will issue a form that can be taken to a nearby Licensed Operator to get the temporary license printed.

 Fees